SilMon/NucDetect/README.md

-# *NucDetect* - A python package for Detection and Quantification of DNA Doublestrand Breaks (v0.3)
+# *NucDetect* - A python package for Detection and Quantification of DNA Doublestrand Breaks (v0.5)

 NucDetect is a Python package to detect and quantify intranuclear DNA repair protein foci.

 ### Note
 The current release is a very early alpha version.
 Please report report any detected bugs and/or improvement suggestions.

+### Warning
+NucDetect currently does not support screen resolutions higher than 1920 × 1080 pixels.
+If you are using a monitor with a higher resolution, you might encounter visual bugs.

 Requirements
 ============